ziruihao/fancy-css-workshop/README.md

 }
 ```

 5. Now all your hearts should animate on hover!
+To customize your page so that everyone on campus isn't getting the exact same flitz, try some of the different transformations found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) with more documentation [here](https://www.w3schools.com/cssref/css3_pr_transform.asp)!

 ### Bonus!